 Prior to opening her Naples Concierge practice in 2014, Dr. DeLuca was seeing patients as a hospitalist since 2006, working largely with both middle aged and geriatric population.
 She started out as an employed Hospitalist working at NCH Healthcare System and Physicians Regional Hospitals.

 Dr. Deluca then went on to be a partner in a local Hospitalist Company.
 After the sale of that company, she became a Medical Director and hospitalist with Hospital Physician Partners at Physicians Regional Medical Center’s two Naples locations.
 She then began a solo Hospitalist practice which developed into a Concierge Hospitalist practice.
-Dr. Deluca has also served as Chairman and then Vice Chairman for the Department of Medicine at Health Management Associates, Inc. in Naples.
+Dr. Deluca has also served as Chairman and then Vice Chairman for the Department of Medicine at Physicians Regional health care system in Naples Fl.

 About Sports Medicine